 All about Wesley and what Wesley's all about

 At the end of the day, we are a ministry of the United Methodist Church.
-Our lens for understanding faith begins with the life of Jesus.
+Our lens for understanding faith begins with the life, actions, and teachings of Jesus.
 We don’t think one religion or one view has a monopoly on the truth.
 Our hope for everyone that winds up being a part of the spiritual side of things at Wesley is that they grow in love, compassion, and justice.
 Faith is complex.
 The universe is mysterious.
 Discovering the mystery and complexity is more fun with friends, so we hope you'll join us!

 What really matters?